- Chart

 Overview

-The iShares 10-20 Year Treasury Bond ETF (TLH) seeks to track the investment results of an index composed of U.S. Treasury bonds with remaining maturities between ten and twenty years.
-The fund primarily invests in U.S. government bonds, focusing on those within the specified maturity range, to provide investors with exposure to the intermediate-term Treasury market.
+The iShares 10-20 Year Treasury Bond ETF (TLH) seeks to track the performance of an index composed of U.S. Treasury bonds with remaining maturities between 10 and 20 years.
+Its primary focus is on providing investors exposure to intermediate-to-long duration U.S. government debt.

 Reputation and Reliability

-BlackRock, the issuer of iShares ETFs, is one of the world's largest asset managers and is well-regarded for its extensive experience and wide range of ETF offerings.
+BlackRock, the issuer of iShares ETFs, is one of the world's largest asset managers with a strong reputation for operational excellence and financial stability.

 Management Expertise